SuperOfficeDocs/superoffice-docs/docs/en/email/inbox/learn/invitations.md

     * Accept and notify sender
     * Accept, but do not notify sender

-The message is removed from the inbox, and the appointment is added to you diary.
+The message is removed from the inbox, and the follow-up is added to you diary.

 <!-- Referenced links -->